 6. Cover the sourdough starter.

 Cover the container loosely.
 You need room for the gases to be able to escape the jar, or else the pressure might actually break the jar.
 Set it on the counter to do its work or store it in the fridge if you won’t be using it for a few days.

 The starter will rise and fall within 12 to 24 hours, depending on the temperature in your kitchen.

 The left picture shows the starter right after feeding.
 The right picture shows the sourdough starter the next morning.
 You can see by the line on the glass that it has risen and started to fall a bit.

-Depending on the weather and the temps in your home, you’ll need to play with the frequency of feeding your starter as well as whether or not it will work for you to use cold starter in bread.
-I wouldn’t have done it a year ago, but currently it’s working for me.
+- Depending on the weather and the temps in your home, you’ll need to play with the frequency of your sourdough starter feeding.
+Keeping a healthy sourdough starter is sometimes an art over a science.

 Sourdough starter not only adds a tasty, sour flavor to baked goods, but it also acts as a leavening agent in the place of commercial yeast.
 While some baked goods may call for both commercial yeast and sourdough starter, starter alone should be able to leaven the bread.